 The motivation for the workshops was to share information and discussion about things in the broader social, political and economic contexts we are living in.
 The info from those workshops was all collated into the book and the ideas were expanded on.

-Part Two looks at the history of western anatomy and at different understandings of the human body (i.e. Chinese Medicine) and then has a mass of information about female anatomy and sexuality that has come directly from women’s own observations and experiences.
+Part Two looks at the history of western anatomy and at different understandings of the human body (i.e. Chinese Medicine) and then has a mass of information about what gets called female anatomy, and sexuality, which has come directly from collective observation and lived experiences.

 Part Three discusses in detail how western medicine describes and defines the female body.
 It critiques the medical model of menstruation and looks at some different understandings of menstruation that predate reductionist western medicine and from different cultures.
 In Part Three there is also an outline of how awareness of the changes that can happen during the menstrual cycle (Part One) can be used as a method of contraception.